How to Take Control Of Your Finances And Pay Off Your Credit Card Debt

 One of the fastest ways to pay off your debt is by bringing in more money.
 Some of the ways that you can do that include:

-- Taking on a second job, you could work from home and around family by being a Tropic skincare ambassador or Usborne books organiser (I do both if you want any information)
+- Taking on a second job, you could work from home and around the family by being a Tropic skincare ambassador like I do

 - Selling items that you don’t use anymore